simplegeo/SimpleGeo.framework/README.md

 This is an Objective-C client library for the SimpleGeo API, suitable for use in both Mac OS X and iOS applications.

+`SimpleGeo.framework` embeds
+[ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/), so it will become available when you introduce this as a dependency.

 ## Getting Started

 In order to run the framework tests, you'll need to install `GHUnit.framework`